Rainbow saturation for complete graphs: Acknowledgment

 \section{Acknowledgment}

 We are grateful to the Discrete Mathematics Group of the Institute for Basic Science for organizing the 2021 DIMAG Internal Workshop at Gangneung, where the authors initiated this project, and to the participants of this workshop for stimulating discussions.
+We are also thankful to the anonymous referee for their careful reading, and in particular for pointing out a small error in the proof of \cref{thm:non_stability} in a previous version of this paper and observing that our argument for \cref{lem1} yields a better second-order term than we had previously claimed.